casdoor/casdoor-website/docs/organization/overview.md

 :::tip

-You can login to an organization in `/login/<organization>` page or login to an application in that organization.
+A Casdoor user can directly log into Casdoor via the organization's login page: `/login/<organization>` page or login to an application in that organization.

 :::